pactus-project/docs/README.md

 This tool checks your Markdown files against a set of rules and provides feedback on any issues found.

 To install `mdl`, first you need to install [Ruby](https://www.ruby-lang.org/en/documentation/installation/).
-Once you ensure Ruby installed on your system, you can install `mdl` by running:
+Once you ensure Ruby is installed on your system, you can install `mdl` by running:

 ```sh
 gem install mdl